tldr-pages/tldr/pages/common/scd.md

 `scd --alias={{word}}`

-- Change to a directory using an alias:
+- Change to a directory using a specific alias:

 `scd {{word}}`